MicrosoftDocs/microsoft-style-guide/styleguide/acronyms.md

 term.
 On subsequent mentions in the same article, page, or screen, you can use the acronym without spelling it out.

 Some acronyms, like *USB, FAQ,* and *URL,* are more well known than the spelled-out term.
-Don't spell out the term if the acronym is listed in *[The American Heritage Dictionary](https://ahdictionary.com/)* or if the A–Z word list says to use the acronym without spelling it out.
+Don't spell out the term if the acronym is listed in *[Merriam-Webster Dictionary](https://merriam-webster.com/)* or if the A–Z word list says to use the acronym without spelling it out.
 If you're sure your audience is familiar with an acronym, it's OK to use it without spelling it out.